Spimtav/pkg_indexer/README.md

 * MAX_QUEUED_CONNECTIONS: how many connection requests the server will queue before denying.

-    * NOTE: this must be >= the test script's concurrency value, or the harness will fail with an error that the server rejected the connection.
+    * NOTE: this must be >= the DigitalOcean test script's concurrency value, or it will fail with an error that the server rejected the connection.

 * MAX_SOCK_TIMEOUT_SECS:  if client doesn't respond for this many secs, socket closed